 Can't decide on a program of study?

-Community college programs serve two basic student populations: students planning
+Community college programs serve three basic student populations:

 Articulation and Direct Transfer Agreements